Černá Hora (Blansko District): Geography

 Černá Hora is located about 11 km east of Blansko and 20 km northeast of Brno.
 It lies mostly in the Drahany Highlands, the northern part of extends into the Boskovice Furrow.
 The highest point is at 577 m above sea level.
 A dominant feature of the town is the hill Zámecký vrch at 377 m.
 The Býkovka Stream flows through the northern part of the town.

 History

 The first written mention of Černá Hora is from 1279, when the Černá Hora Castle was mentioned.
 It was located on crossroads of two trade routes.
 In 1390, it was first referred to as a market town.
 From 1333 to 1597, it was owned by the Černohorský of Boskovice noble family.
 In 1597, the estate was acquired by marriage by the Liechtenstein family.
-In 1859, the castle was bought by the House of Fries.
+In 1859, the castle was bought by the Fries family.
 In 1945, the castle was confiscated by the state.